-204. GIS in the Environmental Sciences.
+204. GIS in Earth and Environmental Sciences.

 Fall, Spring (3) Staff.
-Prerequisites: ENST 101 or GEOL 101, 110, or 150.
+Prerequisites: ENSP 101 or GEOL 101, 110, or 150.

 This course will provide an introduction to using Geographic Information Systems (GIS) as a tool in environmental science and policy.
 Emphasis will be on hands-on application of GIS to create maps, to organize and visualize spatial data, and to query spatial data to elucidate answers to environmental questions.
+This course is cross-listed from the Geology department.